 the Commissioner must pay to the person or persons referred to in subsection (8)(d) in accordance with that paragraph an amount equal to the amounts paid under subsection (8)(a), (b) and (c).

 [Section 80JA inserted by No. 23 of 2009 s.
-24.]
+24; amended by No. 51 of 2016 s.
+40.]

 80J.
-Confiscated and uncollected vehicles and contents, sale etc. of
+Sale of confiscated and uncollected vehicles and items

 (1) In this section —

-confiscated vehicle means a vehicle that is confiscated under section 80A(1), 80C(1) or 80CB(1);
+confiscated vehicle means a vehicle that is confiscated under section 80A, as in force at any time, 80C(1) or 80CB(1);

+expenses means the reasonable expenses of the Commissioner;

 item means an item that was in or on a confiscated vehicle or an uncollected vehicle at the time when —

 (a) the vehicle was impounded under Subdivision 2; or